 How do I stop my amiibo from randomly jumping around?

-- Do not jump in any matches you play against your amiibo.
+Do not jump in any matches you play against your amiibo.
 When recovering, don’t even double jump: only use your up special.
-You can also attack your amiibo with an up smash whenever it jumps.
+You can also counter your amiibo with an up smash whenever it jumps.

 How many amiibo tournaments have been held so far?